-At the time that drills are conducted, students and staff shall be informed that the activities being conducted are a drill.
+37 155.1(c)(1)(xiv)(2) At the time that drills are conducted, students and staff shall be informed that the activities being conducted are a drill.
+Provided, however, that students and staff shall not be informed in advance of evacuation drills.